MMD Guidance: Training-Free Distribution Adaptation for Diffusion Models via Maximum Mean Discrepancy Guidance: Related Work

 Follow-ups extend guidance to multiple conditions via product-of-experts composition \citep{liu2022composablediffusion} and to editing through cross-attention control or partial noising \citep{hertz2023prompttoprompt,meng2022sdedit}.
 These approaches bias sampling toward predefined conditions, but do not explicitly align generations to an arbitrary reference distribution.

 \textbf{Conditional Generation with Guidance.} Controlling generative processes with specific conditions is increasingly vital for practical applications, utilizing inputs such as text guidance~\citep{kim2022diffusionclip, nichol2022glide, liu2023more}, class labels~\citep{dhariwal2021diffusion}, style images~\citep{mou2024t2iadapter, zhang2023adding} and human motions~\citep{tevet2023human}.
 Conditional generation methods are divided into training-based and training-free approaches.
 Training-based methods either learn a time-dependent classifier that guides the noisy sample $\boldsymbol{x}t$ toward the condition $\boldsymbol{y}$~\citep{dhariwal2021diffusion, nichol2022glide, zhao2022egsde, liu2023more} or directly train a conditional denoising model $\boldsymbol{\epsilon}_\theta(\boldsymbol{x}_t,t,\boldsymbol{y})$ through few-shot adaptation~\citep{mou2024t2iadapter, rombach2022high, ruiz2023dreambooth}.
 In contrast, training-free guidance enables zero-shot conditional generation using a pre-trained differentiable predictor, such as a classifier or energy function, to assess the alignment of generated samples with target conditions~\citep{he2024manifold, bansal2023universal, yu2023freedom, ye2024tfg}.
-Our work is a training-free approach that uses maximum mean discrepancy to improve distributional alignment while improving the sample diversity.
+The diversity guidance frameworks in \citep{jalali2025sparke,jalali2024conditional,zhang2026exploring} leverage the RKE \citep{jalali2023information,ospanov2025towards} and Vendi/Conditional-Vendi scores \citep{friedman2023vendiscorediversityevaluation,ospanov2024statvendi} to improve diversity in the data generated by diffusion models.
+Our work is a training-free approach that utilizes the MMD distance to improve alignment while maintaining diversity.

 \textbf{Adaptation of Diffusion Models.} A complementary line adapts pretrained text-to-image models to user-specific concepts and styles.
 Textual Inversion learns novel token embeddings for new subjects \citep{gal2022textualinversion}; DreamBooth fine-tunes for subject fidelity with a handful of images \citep{ruiz2023dreambooth}; and LoRA enables parameter-efficient adaptation via low-rank updates \citep{hu2022lora}.
 Structural controllers such as ControlNet and T2I-Adapter add spatial/structural conditions with lightweight modules \citep{zhang2023controlnet,mou2024t2iadapter}.
 In a recent work, Domain Guidance \citep{zhong2025domain} uses the pretrained diffusion models and a fine-tuned model to guide generation toward the target domain.
 While effective, these methods require optimization and parameter storage, and can overfit tiny reference sets.
 Our approach is training-free and operates at inference time, making it complementary in deployment and privacy-constrained settings.